 Recreational marijuana shops have opened their doors in California.
-The Golden State isn’t the first to legalize recreational marijuana, but due its large population and powerful economy, the law is still worth noting.
+The Golden State isn’t the first to legalize recreational marijuana, but due to its large population and powerful economy, the law is still worth noting.
 For businesses operating in California, it’s especially important to look at business risks associated with marijuana legalization.

 Marijuana and Driving